Wishing You a Wonderful Summer!

-The 2014 - 2015 school year will be my 12th year at Cool Spring Elementary!
-No matter what teacher you end up with for fourth grade there are basic things you need to do over the summer to prepare your child for fourth grade:
+No matter what teacher you end up with for fourth grade there are three basic things you need to do over the summer to prepare your child for fourth grade:

 1. Practice multiplication facts regularly.
-These were taught in 3rd grade but without practice, will not be remembered by most.
+Starting the year strong in multiplication facts makes the beginning of the year easier for your student.
+Multiplication facts were taught in 3rd grade but without practice over the summer, will not be remembered by most.
 Speed does count, so consider speed games after your child becomes proficient.

 3. Encourage writing at home.
-Have your child write a letter to a relative, or write and draw a picture about something special you did during the summer.
+Have your child write a letter to a relative, or write and draw a picture about something special he or she did during the summer.
+Consider a modified version of a scrapbook, whereby students can put pictures and captures about their family, friends and adventures.
 This is a wonderful way to not only capture great memories, but to also keep writing strong.

 I have taught fourth and fifth grade at Cool Spring.
 I see 4th grade as a wonderful opportunity to incorporate one of my hobbies into the classroom -- Virginia History.